Pathoschild/smapi-mod-dump/source/~bcmpinc/WearMoreRings/README.md

 #### 1.5:
 * Don't delete all rings if one has an unknown object ID.
 * Fix support for Stardew Valley 1.3.36 on MacOS.

+#### 1.6:
+* Change the network protocol version to prevent people with the mod from connecting to servers without the mod and vice-versa.